-Consideration paid related to the Myst Merger Agreement (as defined below) may include potential future payments that are contingent upon the Company achieving certain milestones in the future.
+Consideration paid related to the Myst Merger Agreement (see Note 7 - Asset Acquisition for additional information) may include potential future payments that are contingent upon the Company achieving certain milestones in the future.
 Contingent consideration liabilities are measured at their estimated fair value as of the date of the unaudited condensed consolidated balance sheets using a probability-based income approach based on the monetary value of the milestone payment discounted for the likelihood of achieving the milestone and a present value factor based on the timing of when the milestone is expected to be achieved.
-Contingent consideration liabilities expected to be settled within 12 months after the balance sheet date are presented in current liabilities, with the noncurrent portion recorded under other liabilities, non-current in the unaudited condensed consolidated balance sheets.
+Contingent consideration liabilities expected to be settled within 12 months after the balance sheet date are presented in current liabilities, with the non-current portion recorded under other liabilities, non-current in the unaudited condensed consolidated balance sheets.
 Changes in the fair value of the contingent consideration are recorded as research and development expenses in the unaudited condensed consolidated statement of operations and comprehensive loss.